 In July of 2019, we acquired DSTAT from Cantex Pharmaceuticals.
 In connection with the transaction, we recorded in 2019 a total of \$65.0 million in expense.
-This is comprised of a \$30.0 million upfront payment, \$34.9 million in stock-based compensation and \$0.1 million in transaction costs.
-As we continue to focus on the development of DSTAT for first-line treatment of AML patients and COVID-19, we expect research and development expense to increase.
-We have plans to initiate a Phase 2/3 study of DSTAT in ALI for patients with COVID-19 and initiate a Phase 3 trial in AML.
+This is comprised of a \$30.0 million upfront payment, \$34.9 million for the fair value of the 10.0 million shares of common stock issued and \$0.1 million in transaction costs.
+As we continue to focus on the development of DSTAT for treatment of AML patients and COVID-19, we expect research and development expense to increase with the ongoing and planned clinical trials.
+We are currently enrolling a Phase 2/3 study of DSTAT in ALI for patients with COVID-19 and plan to initiate a Phase 3 trial in AML in early 2021.